MOWA Band of Choctaw Indians: Organization

+The commission received grants from organizations such as the Gulf Coast Resource Conservation and Development Area, Ala-Tom RC&D Council, Alabama Business Charitable Trust Fund, and others.

 The MOWA Choctaw Cultural Center in Mount Vernon is subordinate to the MOWA Band of Choctaw Indian Commission.
 It was formed in 2003 as an A90: Arts Service Organization.
 Lebaron Byrd is its president.

 Activities

 The MOWA operates a health clinic and a museum.
 The MOWA hosts an annual powwow each year.

 Health concerns

 Members of the MOWA Band of Choctaw Indians have a high frequency of Marinesco–Sjögren syndrome, a rare autosomal recessive disorder which can lead to intellectual disability, muscle weakness, and balance and coordination problems.
 They are the only known population in the United States to suffer from the rare disease.

 Proposed legislation

 In 2022, US Senator Richard C. Shelby (R-AL) introduced S.3443 MOWA Band of Choctaw Indians Recognition Act to extend federal recognition to the MOWA Choctaw.
 The bill has been referred to the Senate Committee on Indian Affairs.